LionelDraghi/ArchiCheck/docs/tests/command_line.md

-   -lnc | --list_non_covered  : list compilation units not involved in rules file -ct  | --create_template   : create a commented example of rules file If any, only one of the queries is performed and the full analisys on sources is not done.
+   -lnc | --list_non_covered  : list compilation units not involved in rules file -ct  | --create_template   : create a commented example of rules file If any, only one of the queries is performed and the full analysis on sources is not done.

 Use examples:
    archicheck rules.txt -Ir src